cakephp/docs/en/appendices/4-0-migration-guide.rst

 ORM
 ---

+* ``Table::newEntity()`` now requires an array as input and enforces validation to prevent accidental saves without validation being triggered.
+This means you must use ``Table::newEmptyEntity()`` to create entities without input.
 * Using condition like ``['name' => null]`` for ``Query::where()`` will now raise an exception.
   In 3.x it would generate condition like ``name = NULL`` in SQL which will always matches 0 rows, thus returning incorrect results.
 When comparing with ``null``